-On the other hand, local authorities are also independent in establishing and realising international cultural cooperation.
+On the other hand, local authorities are also independent in planning and effectuating international cultural cooperation.
 At the same time, a significant part of international cultural co-operation is realised through direct co-operation between institutions and individuals and is frequently endorsed and financed by the Ministry of Culture.

 The financial support for international cultural co-operation varies each year, depending on the annual budget of the Ministry of Culture and the programmed activities.
 However, the usual estimation is 2-3% of the annual budget of the Ministry for the programmes and activities in the field of international cultural co-operation.

 In 2006 the government announced the idea of appointing recognised artists, writers, and musicians etc., as cultural ambassadors abroad.
-Following this Decision, 10 cultural ambassadors have been appointed in the past several years.
+Following this Decision, 10 cultural ambassadors were appointed during the previous government.
 They did not have full diplomatic status.
-However, in 2017 the Ministry of Culture, due to lack of actual results and verified benefits, cancelled this practice.
+However, due to lack of actual results and verified benefits, the Ministry of Culture cancelled this practice in 2017.